- Home

 A composition chain is a sequence of functions applied one after another: (f \circ g \circ h)(x) = f(g(h(x))), evaluated inside-out from right to left.

-Why is Composition Chains important?
+What is the Composition Chains formula?

 Prerequisites